vuex-orm/vuex-orm/README.md

 ### Pull Request Guidelines

-When submitting a new pull request, please make sure you follow the guideline below.
+When submitting a new pull request, please make sure to follow these guidelines:

-- **If adding a new feature:** Checkout a topic branch from `dev` branch, and merge back against `dev` branch.
+- **For feature requests:** Checkout a topic branch from `dev` branch, and merge back against `dev` branch.
-- **If fixing a bug:** Checkout a topic branch from `master` branch, and merge back against `master` branch.
+- **For bug fixes:** Checkout a topic branch from `master` branch, and merge back against `master` branch.

-These rules apply to documentations as well.
-If you're submitting documentation about a new feature that isn't released yet, you must checkout the `dev` branch, but for fixes, such as fixing a typo, you must checkout the `master` branch.
+These rules also apply to the documentation.
+If you're submitting documentation about a new feature that isn't released yet, you must checkout the `dev` branch, but for non-functional updates, such as fixing a typo, you may checkout and commit to the `master` branch.

 ### Scripts

-There are several npm scripts to help your development.
+There are several scripts to help with development.

 ```bash
 $ yarn build